Holy Hills Batman

 Cons: -Natural teepads, which are a real problem for such an up and down course.
 You're rarely throwing from a flat surface.
 Course just isn't completed yet.
 Also no benches or trash cans.

--Just a little tight here and there.
+-TIGHT.
 A lot of holes are honestly just one tree away from being perfect, although taking down trees is easier said than done.

 -Some of the holes feel like, 'Throw it and pray' shots, like #1 and #4.
 You can park these holes, but not without a bit of luck.
+Some of the fairways are not shaped the way that a disc can fly.

 -Bathrooms are locked up.